Supertitan568/Simple-HTTP/README.md

 Going through and changing out less secure functions for more secure ones

 Adding more MIME types

-Daemonizing this program to let it run in the background

 Creating more Http headers